 In a person with normal insulin levels, any recently eaten fats could have been used for energy during the two hours after a meal.

 If insulin levels are high, dietary fat is more likely to be stored in the fat cells.
 This basically means, with high insulin levels it would be impossible to burn body fat!

-This means, high glucose levels in blood.
+This means, high glucose levels in the blood.
 In result, the pancreas starts secreting more insulin, thinking as if it’s doing its job.
-But that makes everything more worse leading do weight gain and other symptoms which characterize metabolic syndrome such as high blood pressure and abnormal blood fat levels.
+But that makes everything worse leading do weight gain and other symptoms which characterize metabolic syndromes such as high blood pressure and abnormal blood fat levels.

 And thinking it wouldn’t get any worse, you find this state stimulates cortisol hormone.

 - The traditional nutritional doctrine in counting calories and carbs is considered expired if you based your diet on calories.
 What you need to follow is the Glycemic index system.
 This system benefits you in, instead of counting the total amount of carbohydrates in foods in their unconsumed state, GI measures the actual impact of these foods on our blood sugar.(source)